ronen-g-aniti/A-star-and-minimum-snap/readme.md

 A significant challenge in creating the trajectory planning code was constructing the matrix system of equations needed to solve for the polynomial coefficients.
 This required determining the appropriate constraints and ensuring there were enough equations to match the number of unknown coefficients.
 For each trajectory segment, there are 8 unknown coefficients, necessitating 8 constraints per segment.
 This involved setting up continuity conditions for position, velocity, acceleration, jerk, and snap at each waypoint.

-At each of the intermediate waypoints of the path, I enforced the following constraints in order to build my matrix system:
+At each of the intermediate waypoints of the path, I enforced the continuity for the 0th to the 6th derivative.

 - Continuity of position ($\mathbf{p}{(t)}$)
 - Continuity of velocity ($\frac{d\mathbf{p}(t)}{dt}$)